x1ppy/freezetag/README.md

 positional arguments:
   command
-    freeze    Saves paths and music metadata in directory to a freezetag file. thaw      Restores paths and music metdata in directory from a freezetag file. shave     Strips metadata from all music files in directory. show      Displays the contents of a freezetag file.
+    freeze    Saves paths and music metadata to a freezetag file. thaw      Restores paths and music metadata from a freezetag file. shave     Strips metadata from all music files. show      Displays the contents of a freezetag file.

 optional arguments: